The Emotional Side of Money

 • Financial roles within your relationship

-• Fear of scarcity or pressure to succeed
+• Fear of losing money, scarcity, hoarding money, spending, or pressure to succeed

 • The emotional impact of major financial transitions